nathanallison0/languageParse/README.md

 ## The Interactive Study Tool

 The study tool will randomly generate sentences and prompt the user for its translation, offering a more in-depth study method than repeatedly shoving flashcards into your brain.
 The senteces given will be scalable by complexity, ex. from "he ran" to "after leaving home at 8:00 am, he ran five miles to a nearby park, feeling refreshed afterward".
 The sentences are not garunteed to make sense, but ridiculous prompts make for a more memorable experience.

+## How To Use
+This project is currently under development and not in working order.